ogechukwu1/SCA_LAGOS/wild rydes workshop/README.md

 We will use [AWS CodeCommit](https://aws.amazon.com/codecommit/) to host your site’s repository.
 CodeCommit is included in the [AWS Free Tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&all-free-tier.q=CodeCommit&all-free-tier.q_operator=AND&awsf.Free%20Tier%20Types=*all&awsf.Free%20Tier%20Categories=*all).

-CodeCommit helper
+__CodeCommit__

-The AWS Cloud9 development environment comes with AWS managed temporary credentials that are associated with your IAM user.
-You use these credentials with the AWS [git-remote-codecommit](https://github.com/aws/git-remote-codecommit) tool (A Git Remote Helper that makes it easier to interact with AWS CodeCommit).
-This tool is installed in Cloud9 by default.
-You can install it on your own machine by following the [installation instructions](https://github.com/aws/git-remote-codecommit#set-up).
+The AWS Cloud9 development environment provides AWS managed temporary credentials linked to your IAM user.
+These credentials are used with the [git-remote-codecommit tool](https://github.com/aws/git-remote-codecommit), which simplifies interactions with AWS CodeCommit.
+This tool is pre-installed in Cloud9.
+If you want to use it on your own machine, you can follow the [installation instructions](https://github.com/aws/git-remote-codecommit#set-up).

 __Setting up your CodeCommit repository__